Snoring & Sleep Apnea

-SomnoDent G2 provides your patients an easy to use modular titration system, which allows instant and accurate measurement.
-Your patients will experience the ultimate comfort as the device has a smaller coupling mechanism, is slim-line and more posteriorly located.
+SomnoDent G2 provides patients with an easy to use modular titration system, which allows instant and accurate measurement.
+Patients will experience the ultimate comfort as the device has a smaller coupling mechanism, is slim-line and more posteriorly located.

 SomnoDentFlex (not pictured)